nla-group/classix/README.md

 <img src=https://raw.githubusercontent.com/nla-group/classix/master/docs/source/images/demo5.png  width=360 />

-So the next step is how we process these outliers, we can either marked as independent color as the figure above shows (the label of outliers denote -1) or allocate them to the nearby clusters (each outlier will be assigned a label).
+So the next step is how we process these outliers, we can either marked as independent color as the figure above shows (the labels for outliers denote -1) or allocate them to the nearby clusters (each outlier will be assigned a label).
 If we determine to allow the outliers exist, we can set `post_alloc=False`.
 Otherwise outliers will be reassigned by setting `post_alloc=True`.
 The performance of `post_alloc=True` is as below.
 The post-processing depends on the problem context.

 <img src=https://raw.githubusercontent.com/nla-group/classix/master/docs/source/images/demo5_post.png />